-Serato Video 1.1, the first update for Serato Video users, includes some great new features including; Delay Compensation, a dedicated Video View, Auto/ Random Transitions and the Media Crate.
+Serato Video 1.1, for Serato Scratch Live and ITCH users, includes some great features such as, Delay Compensation, a dedicated Video View, Auto/ Random Transitions and the Media Crate.

 Use Delay Compensation to shift the video stream forward or backwards independently of the audio.
 This can be used to compensate for front of house issues with audio and video streams being out of sync.

-A dedicated GUI view in Scratch Live or ITCH for video mixing has been added in this update.
+A dedicated GUI view in Scratch Live or ITCH for video mixing is available.
 This automatically positions the Serato Video Preview screens alongside the virtual decks, and the Mix Preview within the waveform display to give you more space for your library, SP-6 Sample Player or FX.

-One of the most exciting new features is the Media Crate.
+One of the most exciting features in Serato Video 1.1 is the Media Crate.
 This is a special crate, where you are able to hold a library of video files to be automatically loaded to any track without an associated video file.

 Note: Windows computers using Intel graphics cards are not supported by Serato Video.